Using Auto GPS At Walt Disney World

 To help prevent this situation, I’ve created a file of accurate POI locations.
 Read on for the details!

 For now, the files are only available for recent-model Garmin and TomTom units.
 If you have a GPS that allows custom POI uploads and would like me to make a version of the POI file for your unit, let me know.
 I’ll add new formats if there are enough requests.

 The MouseSavers POI file is for driving only.
-(Click here to learn why.)
+(Read more about the difference between auto and hand-held GPS receivers.)
 Nearly all of the locations have been verified in person and in general they should improve the driving directions, compared with using the built-in POIs on the GPS units, especially for locations on Disney property.

 That said, here are some caveats to keep in mind: